akhil-iitkgp/akhil-iitkgp/README.md

 # Akhil Kumar

-## Software Developer | Data Science | Product Devloper
+## Software Developer | Innovator | Problem Solver

 Welcome to my world of innovation and problem-solving! 🌟 I'm Akhil Kumar, a civil engineering student at IIT Kharagpur with a passion for software development.
-Dive into my experiences and projects
+Dive into my experiences and projects that showcase my coding skills and innovative thinking.